Engin-Boot/pong-stage-kelkardish/Stage0/movement.md

 ## Feature

 This module focuses on how the paddle moves.
-The movement keys for now preconfigured are "up arrow" and "down arrow" for player 1, and "w" and "s" for player 2.
+The movement keys for now configured are "up arrow" and "down arrow" for player 1, and "w" and "s" for player 2.

 Note that +Y translates to moving down on the screen and -Y is moving up.